isaac-udy/Kfilter/README.md

+> [!WARNING]
+> This project is not actively maintained and has not been actively maintained since pre-2020.

 # Kfilter

 Kfilter is a small image processing library.
 Kfilter aims to provide a simple interface to create photo and video filters as you would find in applications such as Snapchat or Instagram.